Anton-Sakovich/anton-sakovich.github.io/portfolio/index.md

 ### Interests

 In a nutshell, I adore modeling things.
-My interests shifted from physics to programming when I realized that It doesn't really matter to me what to model, it is modeling itself that I like.
+My interests shifted from physics to programming when I realized that it didn't really matter to me what to model, it was modeling itself that I liked.
 Thus, my current aim is to learn programming from *programmers' viewpoint*, for I think programmers have achieved a lot of success in building efficient strategies of modeling things, what making a program is about.
+Then, I would like to leave physics completely and devote myself to the process of modeling itself.

 ## Open .NET Training